 Keeping children safe

-Caring for your children through domestic and family violence or online abuse can be very challenging.
+Caring for your children dealing with domestic and family violence or online abuse can be very challenging.

-There are ways to help your children stay connected online while also keeping them, and you, safe.
+There are ways to help your children stay connected online while keeping them, and you, safe.

 Online safety rules for children

 Start by talking with your children about rules you can all follow to help keep them and you safe.

 For younger children, you can set the rules.
 For older children and teens, you can create the rules together.
 It's important that they play a role and feel empowered in helping your family to feel safe.

 - Avoid posting location details online or sharing them with anyone.
 This includes address, suburb and school, as well as any clubs, shops, and friends or family that they visit.